LochNessa131/Project-Landing-Page/README.md

 # Project-Landing-Page
-This project will create an entire web page from scratch.
+Hello Reader, Welcome to my first major project.
+In this project, I will be creating a web page from scratch.
+This will include the use of HTML, CSS, and Flexbox.